-The Iris and B. Cantor Art Gallery boasts more than 400 objects in its permanent collection.
+The Iris and B. Cantor Art Gallery has more than 1,000 objects in its permanent collection.
 Through the generosity of alumni, artists, and friends of the College, the gallery has become a resource to the campus community for permanent and rotating placements of art objects that enhance the landscaped grounds of the campus and interiors of many academic buildings.
-A rotating selection of the permanent collection is also on view daily in the renovated first floor corridor of O’Kane Hall, adjacent to the gallery.
+A rotating selection of the permanent collection is often on view in the Iris & B. Gerald Cantor Foundation Resource Gallery adjacent to the main gallery space.